camunda/camunda-docs-manual/site/src/documents/api-references/rest/message/post-message.html.md

   <tr>
     <td>400</td>
     <td>application/json</td>
-    <td>No <code>messageName</code> was supplied or the message has not been correlated to exactly one entity (execution or process definition).
-Or the variable value or type is invalid.
-For example the value could not be parsed to an Integer value or the passed variable type is not supported.
+    <td>No <code>messageName</code> was supplied or the message has not been correlated to exactly one entity (execution or process definition), or the variable value or type is invalid, for example if the value could not be parsed to an Integer value or the passed variable type is not supported.
 See the <a href="ref:#overview-introduction">Introduction</a> for the error response format.</td>
   </tr>
 </table>